bexelbie/bexelbie.github.io/_posts/2016-09-02-new-hotness.md

 PS: If you're wondering why these pictures are rotated, you're not alone.
 Something in the CSS seems to be doing it, so perhaps one day I'll go find it.
 PRs are welcome :).

+PPS: It wasn't the CSS!
+It turns out that [images can be rotated in two different ways.](https://www.howtogeek.com/254830/why-your-photos-dont-always-appear-correctly-rotated/) The web browsers want one way and the program did the other.  **sigh** (added 26 July 2018)

 [^0]: For very specific definitions of 'explode.'